EleusisLaArwall/KeridianDynamics-VesselAssembly/README.md

 Keridian Dynamics - Vessel Assembly

 Info:
 This pack contains a Furnace to convert Ore to Metal and a 3D-Printer to print RocketParts from Metal.
-Also two launchpads that require ExtraplanetaryLaunchpads to assemble vessels from Rocketparts and some tanks to store Metal and Rocketparts.
+Also some launchpads that require ExtraplanetaryLaunchpads to assemble vessels from Rocketparts and some tanks to store Metal and RocketParts.
 The production-chain is very basic: Ore --> Metal --> RocketParts --> Vessel.

 Installation:
-Make backups of your save-files.
+1. Make backups of your save-files and/or customised configs.
+2. Delete older versions of Keridian Dynamics - Vessel Assembly.
-Copy the 'GameData' folder inside the zip file to your Kerbal Space Program directory.
+3. Copy the 'GameData' folder inside the zip file to your Kerbal Space Program directory.

 Dependency:
+-ModuleManager
+-ExtraplanetaryLaunchpads
-All parts will load without any other mods installed but the Pad and OrbitalPad will have no function.
+Note: KSP will load all parts but without ModuleManager and ExtraplanetaryLaunchpads the Laucnhpads will have no function.
 The resource-config from Customisation is required for this scenario.
-The Pad and OrbitalPad need ModuleManager and ExtraplanetaryLaunchpads to work.

 Customisation:
-This folder contains resource-definitions that are required if you don't have ExtraplanetaryLaunchpads installed.
+-This folder contains resource-definitions that are required if you don't have ExtraplanetaryLaunchpads installed.
-The ModuleManager-patches change the input-resource of the Furnace from Ore to MetalOre or MetallicOre (Not balanced; Just made sure that it doesn't violate the conservation of mass).
+-The ModuleManager-patches change the input-resource of the Furnace from Ore to MetalOre or MetallicOre (Extract-ratio = 0.7017 = [3*m(Fe)+4*m(O)]/[3*m(Fe)] for Fe3O4; 1kg M.Ore --> 0.7kg Metal).
-To install a customisation just copy the .cfg-file somewhere in the GameData-folder.
+-To install one of the customisations above copy the .cfg-file somewhere in the GameData-folder.
+-For the colored tanks copy the .mu and .cfg into "GameData/KeridianDynamics/Parts/KD-OrbitalPad/" and edit the .cfg to your likings.
+There is an example file "KD-T125-An-LFO-Example" if different locations are required.
+-To reduce RAM-usage copy the .dds files from ".zip/Customisation/512x512textures" into the corresponding folder inside "GameData/KeridianDynamics/Parts/".
+-The Example Craft works right on the Launchpad (1 toggleSolarPanels; 2 toggleRadiators; 3 Deploy Drill; 4 Start Srf-Drill; 5 Stop Srf-Drill).

 Supported Mods:
 -CommunityTechTree (config included).